 The Spotted Lanternfly was first detected in Berks County, PA during September 2014.
-Since then, Bucks, Chester, New Castle, and Montgomery Counties have been added to the list of quarantined areas.
+Since then, Bucks, Chester, and Montgomery Counties have been added to the list of quarantined areas.

 The pest is a planthopper native to China, India, and Vietnam.
-Unfortunately, in 2019, it’s still plaguing Southeastern PA and Northern DE.
+Unfortunately, in 2019, it’s still plaguing Southeastern PA.

 What is Being Done to Combat the Infestation

 Penn State University is leading the charge on Spotted Lanternfly Research.
 Meanwhile, the USDA and PA Department of Agriculture are targetting the locations where the insect has been spotted.

 The PA Department of Agriculture starts by targeting the perimeters of areas where the insects have been seen, before working in toward the heart of the problem.

 Removing the insect requires a combination of physical removal and pesticides.

 What You Can Do to Protect Your Yard